 - Refrigerate coleslaw for a minimum of four hours or overnight for the best flavor.
 Toss again before serving.

-Hawaiian Coleslaw ….
+Pineapple Coleslaw ….
 It’s What’s for a Summer Side Dish